 Family offices are arguably the fastest growing investment vehicles globally today.
-According to EY, there are at least 10,000 single family offices today—and at least half of these were established in the last 15 years!
+According to EY, there are at least 10,000 single family offices today—at least half of which have been established in the last 15 years!

 The Family Offices that are thriving today are the ones that are capitalizing on technology to fuel their growth.
 There are several reasons why few technologies are more essential to Family Offices than CRMs.

 Managing cross-generational relationships